Ranjith-D/AdFence/README.md

 # AdFence
 A location based geofencing application for product advertisement.

-Check the attached document for more infomation.
+Check the attached document for more information.

 Contact me if you are interested.